LubomirHristov/ImageProcessingApp/README.md

 - Add a button that can remove an image card
 - Put image card limit
 - Consider using message queues
-- Reconsider base image of server docker container
+- Reconsider base image of server docker container to something smaller